yast/yast.github.io/doc/development.md

 Manual Submission
 -----------------

-### Maintenance Branch
+### Maintenance Branches

-In maintenance branch automatic submissions are disabled and manual request is needed.
+In maintenance branches the automatic submissions are disabled by default and a manual request is needed.
-It can be done by simple running of `rake osc:sr` in respective maintenance branch.
+It can be done by simply running of `rake osc:sr` in respective maintenance branch.

 ### Custom Build Service Repository